amnzer/Cairdio-local/Xinbo Luo/README.md

 # Noise Reduction and Signal Classification Framework

 **Note:** This README provides an overview of the project.
-For detailed information, refer to the project report and code documentation.
+For detailed information, refer to the project report.

 ---